 Clients and businesses that pay over $600 to an employee not part of their organization have to send them a Form 1099-NEC by January 31.
-The recipients filing these forms via paper filing or E-filing must do it by January 31.
+The recipients filing these forms via mails or E-filing must do it by January 31, 2023.

 Before 2020, the 1099-MISC reported all non-employee compensation, but it has since been replaced by the 1099-NEC.
 However, the form is still used to report all miscellaneous service payments that are not nonemployee compensation.
 The form will report payments like rents, prizes and awards.

 Clients have to send the forms to recipients by January 31st or February 15th if the forms also include data in boxes 8 or 10.
-The taxpayers have to file the forms by February 28th for paper filing, and March 31st is the E-filing deadline.
+The taxpayers have to file the forms by February 28th for mail filing, and March 31st is the filing deadline for E-filing.

 The 1099-INT will be sent to taxpayers that earn more than $10 interest income payments by banks and other financial institutions like brokerage firms.

 Recipients of this form have to get it by January 31st and file it by February 28th, if they are paper filing.
 The deadline for the forms filed electronically is March 31st.

 1099-DIV does not report wages, but it will record earnings for nonemployees like other forms.
 Earnings recorded on this form are from dividends generated within the tax year.